renthus/security-passwords-manager-exe/README.md

 # Name:
 Security Passwords Manager
 ## About:
-The security password manager is a programm to run in desktop.
+The security passwords manager is a programm to run in desktop.
 The goal is user possibility create and management your security passwords for yours applications and accounts in sites.